-Stratford Primary School takes a comprehensive approach towards PSHE, providing a programme which offers a diligently devised Scheme of Work across all year groups supporting the development and learning capacity of each pupil.
+Stratford Primary School takes a comprehensive approach towards Personal, Social, Health education (known as PSHE from now on), providing a programme which offers a diligently devised Scheme of Work across all year groups supporting the development and learning capacity of each pupil.

 PSHE makes a significant contribution to the promotion of young people's personal and social development.
 This is an essential aspect of education, supporting learning across all curriculum areas.
 Through the promotion of PSHE, skills are developed that our pupils need in order for them to grow and flourish as individuals and members of society.
 Studying PSHE contributes to helping children and young people to build their personal identities, confidence and self-esteem.
-It helps them to make career choices, understand managing their finances and what influences their decision making process.
+It helps them to make career choices, understand managing their finances and what influences their decision-making process.
 PSHE enables them to recognise and manage their emotions and to communicate positively in a range of different scenarios.
-Overall, the PSHE curriculum at Stratford Primary School supports the 'Personal Development' and 'Behaviour and Attitude' aspects required under the Ofsted Inspection Framework, as well as contributing significantly to the Safeguarding and Equality Duties, the Government's British Values agenda and the Spiritual, Moral, Social, Cultural (SMSC) opportunities provided to all pupils.
+Overall, the PSHE curriculum at Stratford upon Avon Primary School supports the 'Personal Development' and 'Behaviour and Attitude' aspects required under the Ofsted Inspection Framework, as well as contributing significantly to the Safeguarding and Equality Duties, the Government's British Values agenda and the Spiritual, Moral, Social, Cultural (SMSC) opportunities provided to all pupils.

-STATUTORY RSE AND HEALTH EDUCATION
+STATUTORY RELATIONSHIP AND SEX EDUCATION AND HEALTH EDUCATION

-Relationships education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under section 34 and 35 of the Children and Social Work Act 2017, make Relationships and Sex Education (RSE) compulsory for all pupils receiving secondary education.
+Relationships education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under section 34 and 35 of the Children and Social Work Act 2017, make Relationships and Sex Education (RSE) compulsory for all pupils receiving primary and secondary education.